Club Future Nostalgia

-Club Future Nostalgia is a remix album by English-Albanian singer Dua Lipa and American DJ the Blessed Madonna.
+Club Future Nostalgia is a remix album by English singer Dua Lipa and American DJ the Blessed Madonna.
 A DJ mix edition of it was released on 28 August 2020, with the standard edition following on 11 September of the same year.
 The album was crafted by remixes of tracks from Lipa's second studio album, Future Nostalgia (2020), with the remixes being created by an assortment of DJs and producers, including Masters at Work, Larry Heard, Mark Ronson and Stuart Price.

 Club Future Nostalgia is primarily a house, pop, and soul record, with Baltimore club, dance, disco, drum and bass and piano house influences.
 Guest appearances are included from Missy Elliott, Jamiroquai, Madonna and Gwen Stefani and Blackpink.
 The album received generally favourable reviews from music critics, with many praising its danceability and merging of sub-genres; however many preferred its parent album.
 It appeared on year-end lists published by Billboard, Variety and the Los Angeles Times.
 Commercially, the album reached number 28 on the US Billboard 200 and number 13 on the Canadian Albums Chart, and became both Lipa and the Blessed Madonna's first entry on the US Top Dance/Electronic Albums chart, reaching the summit on the chart.

-Club Future Nostalgia marks the first appearance of previously-unreleased tracks "Love Is Religion" and "That Kind of Woman".
+Club Future Nostalgia marks the first appearance of previously unreleased tracks "Love Is Religion" and "That Kind of Woman".
 The original version of the latter later appeared on Future Nostalgia: The Moonlight Edition (2021).
 It also includes a remix of Lipa and Blackpink's "Kiss and Make Up", with the original version of the song being released on Dua Lipa: Complete Edition (2018).
 The Blessed Madonna's remix of "Levitating", featuring Madonna and Elliott, was released as the lead single from Club Future Nostalgia on 13 August 2020.
 Alongside the single, a visualizer for the album was released for promotion, directed by James Papper and Will Hooper.